Florida Medical Detox Program

-- Social withdrawal — Often, someone struggling with addiction will pull away from family and friends, avoid social situations and spend more time alone
+- Social withdrawal — Often, someone struggling with addiction will pull away from family and friends, avoid social situations and spend more time alone.

 - Weight changes — Drug abuse can produce excessive weight loss or gain in a short period of time.

-- Activity level alterations — When someone becomes much more active or much less active than usual, this can be a sign of addiction to a drug that is affecting blood pressure and heart rate.
+- Activity level alterations — When someone becomes much more active or much less active than usual, it can be a sign of addiction to a drug that is affecting blood pressure and heart rate.

 - Redness of skin or eyes — Red eyes or a flushed complexion can indicate drug addiction.

-If you recognize any of these symptoms, they may be the result of drug addiction.
+If you recognize any of these symptoms, they may be the result of drug and/or alcohol addiction.
 Addiction is a serious condition that requires professional intervention.
-The best thing you can do for yourself or a loved one struggling with addiction is get in touch with an addiction treatment center for help right away.
+The best thing you can do for yourself or a loved one struggling with addiction is to get in touch with an addiction treatment center for help right away.